 Biography

-GREG LEWIS enters his ninth season as an NFL coach, most recently working with the Chiefs' running backs (2021-22) and wide receivers (2017-20).
+GREG LEWIS is in his 10th season as an NFL coach and second season guiding Baltimore's wide receivers.
+Prior to his Charm City arrival in 2023, Lewis worked with the Chiefs running backs (2021-22) and wide receivers (2017-20).
 His professional coaching career also includes stops as wide receivers coach in Philadelphia (2016) and as an offensive assistant in New Orleans (2015).
-Prior to coaching in the pros, Lewis spent three seasons coaching wide receivers at the University of Pittsburgh (2014), San Jose State (2013) and the University of San Diego (2012).
+Before joining the NFL coaching ranks, Lewis spent three seasons coaching wide receivers at the University of Pittsburgh (2014), San Jose State (2013) and the University of San Diego (2012).
 He enjoyed an eight-year NFL playing career (2003-10) with Philadelphia (2003-08) and Minnesota (2009-10).

 2016: (with Philadelphia) Led a group of Eagles' wideouts that produced 1,839 receiving yards and 8 TDs on 170 receptions.